Rose-Breasted Grosbeaks

 Indigo Buntings will readily eat alongside Goldfinches at finch feeders filled with WBU Finch Mix, which contains the buntings' two favorite seeds, nyjer and sunflower chips.

 As long as they aren't ousted by more dominant birds, they may also eat white millet or sunflower chips from tray, tube, or hopper feeders.
-WBU's Springfield Supreme, Deluxe, or No-Mess blends can all prove successful.
+WBU's Deluxe Blend or No-Mess blends can all prove successful